maurapintor/flask-classification/docs/slides.md

 #### What is happening (2/3):

-**backend(python)**: the server receives the request, creates a task, and puts the task in the queue.
-Returns the id of the stored job to the browser that issued the request.
-The server redirects the browser to the results page.
+**backend(python)**: the server receives the request and puts the task in the queue.
+Returns the id of the stored job to the browser and redirects to the results page.
 <!-- .element: class="fragment" -->

-**frontend (html + javascript)**: the web browser renders the result page and asks for the job result with the id as parameter.
-If the status of the job is "success", the server renders the resulting output, otherwise it renders a temporary screen.
+**frontend (html + javascript)**: the web browser renders the result page and asks for the job result.
+If the status of the job is "success", the server renders the resulting output, otherwise it waits and repeat.
 <!-- .element: class="fragment" -->

 ---